flotools/flotools/README.md

 - Activate Inspector: /
 - Deactivate Inspector: Shift+/
  - Note that this overrides the Pro Tools shortcut for "Link Timeline and Edit Selection."
-To link and unlink the timeline and edit selection, use the Options menu instead.
+To link or unlink the timeline and edit selection, use the Options menu instead.
 - Speak Track Name, Select Track Pop-Up Menu: t
 - Speak/Open Inserts A through J:	1 through 0 on the numbers row
 - Assign Inserts A through J:	Command+1 through 0 on the numbers row
  - Note that Command+1 through 7 are shortcuts for selecting Pro Tools edit tools.
 There are alternative shortcuts located within the F keys.
 See the Pro Tools Keyboard Shortcuts pdf for details.
- - Note that, when flo Tools Inspector is active,  the macro for assigning Insert J (Command+0) overrides the Pro Tools shortcut for "Quantize Clip to Nearest Grid."
+ - Note that, when Flo Tools Inspector is active,  the macro for assigning Insert J (Command+0) overrides the Pro Tools shortcut for "Quantize Clip to Nearest Grid."
 Use the Clip menu or deactivate Flo Tools Inspector with Shift+/ to pass through the shortcut.
 - Speak/Open Sends A through J:	Control+1 through 0 on the numbers row
 - Assign Sends A through J:	Command+Control+1 through 0 on the numbers row
 - Speak/Select Track Input: i